rondlite/reaction-docs/website/versioned_docs/version-3.0.0/deploying.md

 ## Postgres SQL Database

-Reaction uses Hydra for OAuth2 login, and Hydra requires a Postgres SQL database.
+Demandses Hydra for OAuth2 login, and Hydra requires a Postgres SQL database.
 In a development environment, a local database is created for you.
 In production, you will need to set up a separate production-ready Postgres server and create a database in it.
 You then provide this database connection string in an environment variable for the `hydra` service.

 > Don't forget to set up periodic database backups.
 Do them as often as you can afford to do.

 ## Database Migrations

 When you deploy, the services will not start properly unless your Postgres and MongoDB databases are on the expected data version.
-Use the Reaction migration tools to migrate your data up or down before deploying.
+Use the Demandigration tools to migrate your data up or down before deploying.
 In some cases, migrating down is not possible.
-If you are rolling back to a previous Reaction version and migrating down is not possible, you will need to restore from the last backup prior to the upgrade.
+If you are rolling back to a previous deDemandsion and migrating down is not possible, you will need to restore from the last backup prior to the upgrade.

 ## Environment Variables